Snoplanks Model A Review

 Our Analysis and Test Results

-Handmade in Bend, Oregon; the Snoplanks Model A has an edge to it.
+Handmade in Bend, Oregon, the Model A has an edge to it.
 It brings the progressive and lively characteristics of bamboo into an all-mountain freestyle/ ride package.
-Its seeming burly construction looks likely to have your back no matter how large you send that cat-track or how bumpy the landing is.
+Its seeming burly construction seems to have your back no matter how large you send that cat-track or how bumpy the landing is.

 Float in Powder